NyaaCat/RPGItems-wiki/en-us/item.md

 Change the item model to leather helmet with color #66CCFF.

-You can also use customModelData:
+You can also use customModelData (1.15.2+):

 ```
 /rpgitem customModel mysword 1234567
 ```

-You can toggle the status to use custom model:
+You can toggle the status to use custom model (pre-1.13.2):

 ```
 /rpgitem customitemmodel mysword